2010 United States House of Representatives elections in Illinois: District 11

 The 11th district included Kankakee and parts of Bloomington, Joliet and Normal.
-The district's population was 79 percent white, 10 percent Hispanic and 8 percent black (see Race and ethnicity in the United States Census); 88 percent were high school graduates and 21 percent had received a bachelor's degree or higher.
+The district's population was 79 percent white, 10 percent Hispanic and 8 percent black (see Race and ethnicity in the United States census); 88 percent were high school graduates and 21 percent had received a bachelor's degree or higher.
 Its median income was $58,652.
 In the 2008 presidential election the district gave 53 percent of its vote to Democratic nominee Barack Obama and 45 percent to Republican nominee John McCain.
-In 2010 the district had a Cook Partisan Voting Index of R+1.

 Democrat Debbie Halvorson, who took office in 2009, was the incumbent.
 Halvorson was elected with 58 percent of the vote in 2008.
 In 2010 Halvorson's opponent in the general election was Republican nominee Adam Kinzinger, a pilot with the Air National Guard.
 Halvorson was unopposed in the Democratic primary.
 David McAloon, the television and media producer for Family Harvest Church; Henry Meers Jr., a real estate investor; and Darrel Miller, a self-employed farmer, also sought the Republican nomination.
 Dave White ended his campaign for the Republican nomination in January 2010, though his name remained on the primary ballot.

 Halvorson raised $2,695,432 and spent $2,502,037.
 Kinzinger raised $1,881,629 and spent $1,827,192.
 McAloon raised $6,208 and spent $6,301.
 Meers raised $13,799 and spent $12,896.